yarisvt/tyk-docs/tyk-docs/content/benchmarks/benchmarks.md

 > **Note:** EC2 instance cost is variable and documented as of April 6, 2020 https://aws.amazon.com/ec2/pricing/on-demand/

+> **NOTE:** For these tests, Tyk was deployed in Docker, so add & subtract 10% from throughput and P99 latency, respectively, to account for the decreased overhead if you plan to run from host

 > **Note:** The 99% percentile is a metric which means that 99% of all API requests experience a lower latency than the given figure.